 In light of Gov. Newsom's directive to temporarily house the most vulnerable homeless community members, the Board of Supervisors on April 2nd approved a three-phase plan to help keep all residents and especially the unhoused healthy and safe.
 See the FAQ COVID19 Fact Sheet re housing homeless and other at-risk populations.pdf

 Primary care doctors are the point of contact for COVID-19 testing.
 Testing for COVID-19 is being done and is available in El Dorado County, but individuals must meet the Federal Centers for Disease Control and Prevention (CDC) criteria in order to be tested.

-One State-sponsored community site for COVID-19 testing for any resident wanting to be tested for the virus opened May 4th and is located at Lake Tahoe Community College.
+Two State-sponsored community sites for COVID-19 testing for any resident wanting to be tested for the virus opened May 4th.
+One is located at Lake Tahoe Community College.
 It is free and open to anyone who wants to be tested, whether or not one is symptomatic or has insurance, with an appointment.
 To register for an appointment, people can visit https://lhi.care/covidtesting.
 Those without internet access can

 Although the risk of transmission remains low for the general public, notify your healthcare provider if you have one of the following risk factors:

 Local healthcare providers are following CDC guidance about how to assess individuals, and when it's appropriate to conduct a COVID-19 test.
 It's important to know that some individuals, based on CDC criteria, may not need to be tested or fit the criteria for testing.